 If you have already upgraded your site to WordPress 5.0, then you might able to see the new block editor in this format:

 As you can see now WordPress has two different editors that you can use to create content, post, and pages for your website.
-WordPress supports both classic editors and the newly launched Gutenberg Block Editor.
+WordPress supports both classic editors and the newly launched WordPress Block Editor.

 Depending on your requirement and compatibility you can use any of them.
 But your selection process can be more optimized if you know the basic difference between the classic editor and Gutenberg block editor.